Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 Each page within the site has a responsive and consistent navigation system.
 Detailed features are included below.

 - The **Header** is across the top of the page.
 It is 100% in width and includes the title of the page.
-- The **Navigation Bar** is positioned on the right-hand side of the title, it includes the "Home", Products and Categories' buttons.
+- The **Navigation Bar** is positioned on the right-hand side of the title, it includes the "All products", Vitamins, Food, Special offers and Contact buttons.
+Every button has option underneath it for categories.On smaller screens it changes into a dropdown menu with button for access.

-It appears on all screen sizes.
-If the screen size becomes too small the menu will become collapsable with a button for access.
 - The **Footer** is 100% in width.
 The footer is located permanently at the bottom of the page on all screen sizes.
-The footer contains all social media links;corresponding media logos;links to contact page; links to freaquently used pages.
+The footer contains all social media links;corresponding media logos;links to contact page; links to freaquently used page links.

 <dl>
     <dt><a href="index.html" target="_blank" alt="Vitality">Home Page</a></dt>